-I was later informed that he was telling people that I had cheated and that was the reason for the split.
+I was later informed that he was telling people that I had cheated on him and that was why we split.
 Couldn’t be further from the truth; just more lies.

 Then during February time, I received call after call after call from an Unknown number in the evenings.
 I don’t answer Unknown numbers so let it ring out each time, but there were so many that I ended up turning my phone off.
 The same happened a few nights in a row until I finally answered and heard heavy breathing.
-This happened a few times and was quite frightening.
-Eventually I worked out who it was (the only person who would ever do something like that), said my ex’s name and he spoke up.
-I made my feelings clear and luckily it stopped there, but the harassment was unprovoked, out of the blue, and frustrating.
+This happened a few times and started becoming frightening.
+I worked out who it was (the only person who would ever do something like that), said my ex’s name and he spoke up.
+I made my feelings clear and luckily it stopped there, but the harassment was unprovoked and frustrating.

 Then during June, my car was randomly vandalised six times.
-Coffee, ice-cream and drink were thrown over my car on three separate occasions, the bumper was kicked to the point of nearly falling off, and the whole length of my car (across three panels) was keyed with force on two occasions.
+Food and drink were thrown over my car, the bumper was kicked to the point of nearly falling off, and the whole length (across three panels) was keyed on two occasions.

-The police were informed every step of the way and it was an endless few weeks of logging reports and evidence, and writing an official statement.
-I didn’t want to increase insurance premiums by claiming for the damage, and Mercedes quoted just under two thousand to repair.
-I cried, I was physically sick, I was unable to eat for days at a time, and had to have a CCTV camera in my car at all times.
-The thought of someone targeting me, being outside the house while I slept, following me around and vandalising my property was horrid.
-If I just wanted to pop to Sainsbury’s I had to let someone know and make sure the CCTV in my car was fully charged and turned on, just in case.
+The police became involved and there was an endless few weeks of logging reports and evidence, and writing an official statement.
+I didn’t want to increase insurance premiums by claiming for the damage, and Mercedes quoted just under two thousand to repair – I didn’t want to pay that when it wasn’t my fault.
+I cried, was physically sick, was unable to eat for days at a time, and had to have a CCTV camera in my car.
+The thought of someone targeting me, being outside the house while I slept, following me around and vandalising my property was actually vile.
+If I wanted to just pop to Sainsbury’s I had to let someone know and make sure that the CCTV in my car was fully charged and turned on, just in case.